 - 7.1 Confidentiality is an extremely serious issue and thus must be respected at all times.
 Significant personal harm and damage to reputation can come to a party through inappropriate breaches of confidentiality, including harm created by innuendo and gossip.
-Trust in confidentiality also encourages people to come forward with their Complaint.
-At the same time, those involved in a Complaint have a right to be given enough information so that they are able to respond and to defend their interests. - 7.2 All Equity Officers, the Faculty Advisor, the Respondent, the Claimant, Support people, and any other individuals involved in the Complaints process must sign non-disclosure agreements prior to their involvement in either the informal or formal process.
-Refusal to sign the agreement means exclusion from the investigation, but does not prevent any investigation or action from being taken.
+Trust in confidentiality also encourages people to come forward with their Complaints.
+At the same time, those involved in a Complaint have a right to be given enough information so that they are able to respond and defend their interests. - 7.2 All Equity Officers, the Faculty Advisor, the Respondent, the Claimant, Support people, and any other individuals involved in the Complaints process must sign non-disclosure agreements prior to their involvement in either the informal or formal process.
+Refusal to sign the agreement means exclusion from the investigation, but does not prevent any investigation or action from being taken. - 7.3 Everyone involved in a Complaint has a responsibility to ensure confidentiality in all their verbal, written and taped communication to respect the right to a fair process for the Claimant and Respondent. - 7.4 The Equity Committee shall create a list of individuals having access to the information of the Respondent and Complaint.
+The list shall be limited to those that are necessary to access the information. - 7.5 The students who are part of the MCSS and other Student Associations shall sign a confidentiality agreement at the beginning of the term.
+A violation of the agreement will lead to immediate removal from the Committee and positions in Student Associations and MCSS. - 7.6 Complaints could be submitted by a third party or anonymously under the following conditions: - a) The complaints contain sufficient evidence without violating Procedural Fairness. - b) Third-party have been told about the incident or witnessed it. - 7.7 Personal information connected to a Complaint will only be shared in connection with administering this Policy, investigating, and processing the Complaint, determining appropriate remedies or sanctions, or for a consistent or related purpose.
+As well, information may have to be shared, if required by law or if taken by the Claimant or Respondent to external recourse. - 7.8 When the resolution is discussed in the MCSS Council, as per Section 13.4, a confidential session will be declared, and all names and identifying features of the Claimant and Respondent will be removed from the minutes.

-- 7.3 Confidentiality is different from anonymity.
-An individual Claimant that seeks informal or formal resolution must be prepared to be identified to the Respondent.
-Under this Policy, everyone involved in a Complaint has a responsibility to ensure confidentiality in all their verbal, written and taped communication, formal and informal, in order to respect the right to fair process for the Claimant and Respondent. - 7.4 Personal information connected to a Complaint will only be shared in connection with administering this Policy, investigating, and processing the Complaint, determining appropriate remedies or sanctions, or for a consistent or related purpose.
-As well, information may have to be shared, if required by law or if taken by the Claimant or Respondent to external recourse. - 7.5 When the resolution is discussed in MCSS Council, as per Section 13.4, a confidential session will be declared, and all names and identifying features of the Claimant and Respondent will be removed from the minutes. - 7.6 Following the completion of the complaints process, a document summarizing the reasoning for the decision and action taken will be produced and made public.
-The document will maintain confidentiality of those involved in the process and the Equity Commissioner will seek approval from all parties on the content of that document prior to its release.
+7.9 Following the completion of the complaints process, a document summarizing the reasoning for the decision and action taken will be produced and made public.
+The document will maintain the confidentiality of those involved in the process, and the VP Equity Affairs will seek approval from all parties on the content of that document prior to its release.